google/capirca/doc/generators/newnftables.md

-# nftables
+# newnftables

-WARNING: A complete rewrite of nftables is in progress.
+**WARNING: A complete rewrite of nftables is in progress.
+DO NOT USE IN PRODUCTION.**

 This file will be updated as functionality extends and may be useful for reference during code reviews.